 ...that opening speaker creates a positive mind-set among attendees.
 And the good ones - the ones who've spoken at hundreds of trade associations, company conventions and public venues - may cost more than an industry insider but there's a reason for that.
 Professional speakers know how to grab the attention of listeners, how to keep them engaged with energy, humor and a solid message that will resonate long after the speaker leaves the stage.

 Select a speaker who "gets it," one who understands his or her role to inject enthusiasm, energy, motivation and humor to kick off the event.
 These professionals deliver a positive return on your investment by creating an exciting atmosphere that lasts throughout the entire event.

 If your first priority in hiring an opening speaker is cost, chances are you won't find the perfect kick-off keynoter.
 Good speakers understand audience dynamics and they know how to prepare themselves and your attendees for the upcoming opportunities that will take place over the course of the event.

 5.5 Ask what else the speaker can do for you at the event.

 Ask the speaker if they could do a break-out program for you too.
 Would they be able to attend the dinner the night before?
 Could they serve as an emcee?
 Do they have some great products they can make you a special deal on?
 Can the speaker stay for lunch or do a book signing?
 Almost anything is possible if you ask.

 So, interview the prospects personally to develop your short list, start early with the search process, watch clips that demonstrate a prospect's talent and speaking style, ask questions about preparation and get the best ROI from the speaker you select to open your event.

 That's how to find the best opening speaker for any event.
 And isn't that what you want?

-Have a question for Chip?
-Ask or leave a comment below!
+Have a question for Chip or want to leave a comment?
+Click here.